See the list of notable past total solar eclipses in the U.S. since 1778

 When will the next total solar eclipse be visible in the U.S.?

-The U.S. won't see another total solar eclipse for decades, CBS News previously reported.
+After the April 8 eclipse, the U.S. won't see another total solar eclipse for decades.
 The next total solar eclipse visible from the United States will occur in August 2044.

-Total solar eclipses happen every one to three years, but the events are usually only visible from Earth's poles or from the middle of the ocean.
+Total solar eclipses typically happen every one to three years somewhere around the globe, but the events are often only visible from Earth's poles or from the middle of the ocean.